Cuet1337/RanTence-Py/README.md

 ---

 ### **What does it do?**
-This NPM package that is used for `NODEJS`, generates random sentences.
+This NPM package that is used for `Python`, generates random sentences.
 Check out the code description below on how to use it!

 # INSTALL
 ```